-The Plaintiff must also prove that the damage suffered by him was reasonably foreseeable by the Defendant (and in other words, not too remote) at the time of the breach.
+The Claimant must also prove that the damage suffered by him was reasonably foreseeable by the Defendant (and in other words, not too remote) at the time of the breach.
 The exact circumstances of the accident need not be foreseeable, but the type of damage caused must have been foreseeable by the Defendant.

 This rule on the remoteness of damage also applies to cases of psychiatric trauma.
-In Singapore, the law requires the Plaintiff to establish that the specific psychiatric injury was foreseeable, and that there was legal proximity between the parties.
+In Singapore, the law requires the Claimant to establish that the specific psychiatric injury was foreseeable, and that there was legal proximity between the parties.

-The only exception to the rule that damage caused to the Plaintiff must be reasonably foreseeable before the Defendant would be liable for that damage would be the “eggshell rule” (also known as the “eggshell skull rule” or “thin skull rule”).
+The only exception to the rule that damage caused to the Claimant must be reasonably foreseeable before the Defendant would be liable for that damage would be the “eggshell rule” (also known as the “eggshell skull rule” or “thin skull rule”).

-Under this rule, the Defendant cannot avoid liability for damage just because the Plaintiff so happened to be more likely to suffer injury, as compared to other persons, due to a physical disability or condition.
-As a result, even if the Defendant did not intend to cause such a severe injury as the one suffered by the Plaintiff as a result of the Defendant’s actions, he can still be held liable.
+Under this rule, the Defendant cannot avoid liability for damage just because the Claimant so happened to be more likely to suffer injury, as compared to other persons, due to a physical disability or condition.
+As a result, even if the Defendant did not intend to cause such a severe injury as the one suffered by the Claimant as a result of the Defendant’s actions, he can still be held liable.

 Defences to Negligence

-While all of the points mentioned earlier need to be proven in order to sue for negligence, it is also crucial that the Defendant is unable to raise any defence to the Plaintiff’s action.
+While all of the points mentioned earlier need to be proven in order to sue for negligence, it is also crucial that the Defendant is unable to raise any defence to the Claimant’s action.
 If the Defendant is successful in his defence, he may be able to lower the compensation he has to pay, or reduce or absolve himself from liability entirely.